Last Updated on September 24, 2021

 Make Lifestyle Changes

 Some fertility specialists suggest that making appropriate lifestyle choices improves IVF success over 40 with own eggs or donor eggs.
 Changes in diet, smoking habits, and weight loss can have an impact.
-Cutting smoking, for example, dramatically improves odds of success.
+Cutting smoking, for example, dramatically improves the odds of success.
 Women who smoke require twice the number of IVF treatments.
 Additionally, smokers need to take more fertility drugs than non-smokers and experience more failed implantation cycles.

 Suggested lifestyle habit changes include: